Stellar black hole

 A stellar black hole (or stellar-mass black hole) is a black hole formed by the gravitational collapse of a star.
 They have masses ranging from about 5 to several tens of solar masses.
-The process is observed as a hypernova explosion or as a gamma ray burst.
+They are the remnants of supernova explosions, which may be observed as a type of gamma ray burst.
 These black holes are also referred to as collapsars.

 Properties

 By the no-hair theorem, a black hole can only have three fundamental properties: mass, electric charge, and angular momentum.
 The angular momentum of a stellar black hole is due to the conservation of angular momentum of the star or objects that produced it.

 The gravitational collapse of a star is a natural process that can produce a black hole.
-It is inevitable at the end of the life of a large star when all stellar energy sources are exhausted.
+It is inevitable at the end of the life of a massive star when all stellar energy sources are exhausted.
 If the mass of the collapsing part of the star is below the Tolman–Oppenheimer–Volkoff (TOV) limit for neutron-degenerate matter, the end product is a compact star – either a white dwarf (for masses below the Chandrasekhar limit) or a neutron star or a (hypothetical) quark star.
 If the collapsing star has a mass exceeding the TOV limit, the crush will continue until zero volume is achieved and a black hole is formed around that point in space.